 Yes!
 Planning the layout of your panelling takes time but installing it is easy and fairly quick, especially if you’re using a nailer to attach it.
 It’s something even a novice DIYer can easily accomplish.
 If you’re in an old house it’s likely that nothing will be straight.
 This can make installing panelling a bit more difficult as it can look wonky, even if it’s perfectly level and straight.

 For this type of panelling, you can use a nailer or some strong adhesive to attach panelling to your walls.
 We’d recommend using a nailer as it makes installing the panelling quicker and easier, especially if you have uneven walls.
 This is the nailer we used to attach our panelling.
 We love it and highly recommend it.

 Strong adhesive works well, too it’ll just take a bit longer to panel your room as you’ll have to wait for the adhesive to dry.
 The best adhesive for panelling is this glue that we used to attach our pictures rails and panelling in areas where we couldn’t nail.

 We’d recommend either using glue or a nail gun to attach the panelling.
 Screws have fairly large heads and would be difficult to countersink.
 You’d end up with fairly large holes to fill which would be more difficult to hide, too,

 The more panels you use the more expensive the project will be.
 The cost, especially if you panel all of the way up the wall quickly adds up.
 Make sure you know what you’re letting yourself in for!
-We spend about 400€ on this room.
+We spent about 400€ on this room.

-As you can see, the room is soooo close to being finished!
+As you can see, the room is so close to being finished!
 We still need to add curtains, I’d like a rug under the bed and there are the all-important finishing touches to add but we’re almost there now!

 Do you love panelling as much as we do?
 Have you ever considered panelling any of your walls?
 What do you think of our white walls?